 Today was frustrating.
 Bad weather, stupid mistakes, issue list growing instead of shrinking.

-Tried to top up L.T. with gas but gas kept gurgling out of the intake no matter how slow I tried to trickle it in or what position I angled the nozzle – much like my frustrations with the water fill!
+Tried to top LT up with gas but gas kept gurgling out of the intake no matter how slow I tried to trickle it in or what position I angled the nozzle – much like my frustrations with the water fill!
 Felt stupid, especially splashing some gas into the water.
 Another issue for the list.